 It's said researchers at Signum Biosciences noticed that people with severe memory decline had a disruption of a regulator protein called PP2A.
 The PP2A protein regulator is said to help keep the connections between brain cells “robust and healthy.”

 Theoretically, anything that could help increase the PP2A, might let brain cells talk to each other better.
 This might help memory and other things that PP2A helps regulate.

 This does sound interesting.
 So, is there any research on EHT?
 Yes, there is.

 Sigmun Biosciences had an EHT supplement called ME Sports, which was marketed to athletes.
-That product website – MeSports.me – redirect people to NeriumEHT.com.
+That product website – MeSports.me – redirects people to NeriumEHT.com.

 On the website of Signum Biosciences, several clinical studies are listed.
-I’m gong to link to the studies below so you can see it as you conduct your own research.
+I will link to the studies below so you can see it as you conduct your own research.
 This research is complicated.
 Even the titles of the studies sound complicated.

-So, instead of getting bogged down in trying to explain the research (which I admit is over my head too), I'll just list the study name and give a quick breakdown as to whether it involved people, lab animals or was test tube research (which I define as research not occurring in living animals).
+Instead of getting bogged down in explaining the research, I'll just list the study name and give a quick breakdown as to whether it involved people, lab animals or was test tube research (which I define as research not occurring in living animals).

-By breaking the research down this way, people can get a better idea as to how far along the research on EHT currently is.
-As more research is published, I'll update this section.
+By breaking the research down this way, you can get a better idea of how far along with the current research on EHT.

 Here are the studies listed in support of the EHT compound.